univention/office365/doc/README-code.md

 To convert a group into a team, the group must be of type MS365, not security group.
 The doc says so, but the API allows creating of a team from a security group
 To create a team, all group owners must have a license that includes Teams.

-# Design

-Azure is Microsofts cloud service.
-It has a so called Active Directory (Azure AD) component, that can manage Users, Groups, Applications, Roles, Permissions etc. We need it to manage users, groups, logins and Office365 licences.

-To synchronize an on-premises AD with Azure AD, "Azure AD Connect" can be used (https://azure.microsoft.com/en-us/documentation/articles/active-directory-aadconnect/).
-There is also a big C# library for communication for MS Azure.
-Since this non of this is not an option, we'll use the Azure Graph API.

-The API is a moving target, but has stable versions that can be used explicitly.
-We're currently using Version 1.6 of the REST API (see https://msdn.microsoft.com/en-us/Library/Azure/Ad/Graph/api/api-catalog).
-Other protocols (WS, XML) exist.

 Prior to communication with the Azure API, authentication and authorization is done through OAuth2.